Art Eggleton: Mayor of Toronto

 Eggleton was a member of Toronto City Council and the Metropolitan Toronto Council for 22 years.
 He was Mayor of Toronto from 1980 to 1991, when he retired from municipal politics as the longest-serving mayor in Toronto history.

-In 1980, he was elected Mayor of Toronto after defeating incumbent John Sewell.
+In 1980, he was elected Mayor of Toronto, defeating incumbent John Sewell.
 The city moved forward on implementing its new official plan, which resulted in several new significant buildings in the downtown west, or the railway lands area, including the Convention Centre, the SkyDome, and the CBC Broadcast Centre.
-During Eggleton’s time as mayor, he prioritized social and economic development, and the City of Toronto produced a record level of social housing projects for low-income people; 50 acre of new parks; and innovative new responses to the problems of the homeless and emotionally-troubled with projects like Street City, the Singles Housing Opportunities Program, and the Gernsteins Centre.
+During Eggleton's time as mayor, he prioritized social and economic development, and the City of Toronto produced a record level of social housing projects for low-income people; 50 acre of new parks; and innovative new responses to the problems of the homeless and emotionally-troubled with projects like Street City, the Singles Housing Opportunities Program, and the Gernsteins Centre.

-As Canada’s economic centre moved to Toronto from Montreal in response to the then-separatist government of Quebec, Toronto saw a significant increase in economic growth during his time as Mayor, with steadily decreasing unemployment through the 1980’s and into the early 1990’s.
+As Canada's economic centre moved from Montreal to Toronto in response to the then-separatist government of Quebec, Toronto saw a significant increase in economic growth during his time as Mayor, with steadily decreasing unemployment through the 1980s and into the early 1990s.

 Eggleton established the Mayor's Committee on Community and Race Relations to help bring about the successful integration of people from different cultural, racial, and ethnic backgrounds.

 Eggleton supported the expansion and improvement of Toronto's parks and green spaces, including the creation of new parks and the development of existing ones.
 In 1984, Eggleton assisted the Minister of Environment in opening the Martin Goodman Trail, named for the president and editor-in-chief of the Toronto Star, who died three years previously.

-In the 1980’s Mayor Art Eggleton was instrumental in the creation of “FoodShare”, an organization that advocates for the right to food, in a bid to prevent dependence on food charity from becoming embedded in the city.
-In June 2018 Eggleton introduced a bill to the Senate to create Canada’s first National Food Program, which received support from the Government of Canada in 2019.
+In the 1980s Mayor Eggleton was instrumental in the creation of "FoodShare", an organization that advocates for the right to food, in a bid to prevent dependence on food charity from becoming embedded in the city.
+In June 2018 Eggleton introduced a bill to the Senate to create Canada's first National Food Program, which received support from the Government of Canada in 2019.